marc0l92/swagger-ui-flat-model-plugin/README.md

 pnpm build
 ```

-To create a new release tag and push the commit, then publish on `npm.js`.
+### How to create a new release
+- Increase the version in the `package.json` file
+- Commit the and tag this new version
+- Push the commit and the tags
+- Publish on npmjs.com